designrhyming/designrhyming/_posts/2015-11-08-infrastructure.markdown

 excitement: ★ ★ ★ ★ ★
 ---

-Alright, so in order to get this project going, a lot of placed into laying down a solid foundation.
+Alright, so in order to get this project going, a lot of effort has to be placed into laying down a solid foundation.
 Because this is such a huge and involved undertaking, I feel like I have to be mindful of certain tools, resources, and systems in place.
 This is critical because there are so many expected outcomes and artifacts that I expect to have by the end of it, and it would foolish to just sloppily overlook the potential value that could be captured along the way.

 ### What am I expecting by the end of this?